ThatNerdSquared/hyperfocus-app/README.md

 # Hyperfocus: A New Kind of Timer

+### Note: commit [68d517a](https://github.com/ThatNerdSquared/hyperfocus-app/commit/68d517ae6096250db1fc8fb554c0660bf475f520) is the last one before I started overhauling this project - if you'd like to see how this was like during science fair, feel free to browse back to that time (the code's not pretty).

 ## What is this?
 Hyperfocus is a collaborative timer.
 Hop onto the site with some friends, set a timer, and get work done together!